Forestry Training & Finance for 800 Farms in Kenya

 INTRODUCTION

-FOCUS FOR THE NEXT QUARTER
+PLANS FOR THE NEXT QUARTER

-• Continue training and farmers follow ups
+• To continue training farmers and follow ups

 Share on Twitter Share on Facebook

-Forestry training & Finance for 800 farmers report
+Forestry Training $ Finance for 800 farmers report

 By Nicholas Syano | CEO & Founder

-Forestry Training and Finance For 800 Farmers
+Forestry Training $ Finance for 800 farmers report

 About Project Reports